Brand New Day (Agents of S.H.I.E.L.D.): Development

 After the sixth season finale of Agents of S.H.I.E.L.D. aired in August 2019, showrunners Jed Whedon, Maurissa Tancharoen, and Jeffrey Bell revealed that the seventh season would feature the team trying to save the world from invasion by the Chronicoms.
-They use time travel to do this, allowing the season to explore the history of S.H.I.E.L.D.
+They used time travel to do this, allowing the season to explore the history of S.H.I.E.L.D.
 Later that month, one of the season's episodes was revealed to be titled "Brand New Day" and written by Christopher Freyer.
 It was confirmed to be the eleventh episode of the season in July 2020, when Keith Potter was revealed to have directed it.
 Kevin Tancharoen was originally scheduled to direct the episode, but ultimately had to drop out because of other commitments and wanting a break before filming the series finale.
 Potter had already begun prep work on the episode as the assistant director, and given his past directing experience on an episode of season six and Agents of S.H.I.E.L.D.: Slingshot, resulted in him being asked to direct.

 Writing

-Freyer wrote the scene between Alphonso "Mack" MacKenzie and Daisy Johnson on the Quinjet to be reflective of what "the cast and the crew and us as writers were going through at the time", coming to terms with the series ending.
+Freyer wrote the scene between Alphonso "Mack" Mackenzie and Daisy Johnson on the Quinjet to be reflective of what "the cast and the crew and us as writers were going through at the time", coming to terms with the series ending.
 Nathaniel Malick and Kora's kiss was not originally part of the script, but was added on the day of shooting.

 Casting

-With the season renewal, main cast members Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward were confirmed to be returning from previous seasons as Melinda May, Daisy Johnson / Quake, Jemma Simmons, Alphonso "Mack" MacKenzie, Elena "Yo-Yo" Rodriguez, and Deke Shaw, respectively.
+With the season renewal, main cast members Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward were confirmed to be returning from previous seasons as Melinda May, Daisy Johnson / Quake, Jemma Simmons, Alphonso "Mack" Mackenzie, Elena "Yo-Yo" Rodriguez, and Deke Shaw, respectively.
 Series star Clark Gregg also returns as his character Phil Coulson, portraying a Life Model Decoy version of the character.
 Iain De Caestecker was also announced as a main cast member returning as Leo Fitz with the season renewal, but he does not appear in any previous episodes of the season as he was committed to another project when the season started filming.
 De Caestecker makes his first appearance of the season in "Brand New Day" appearing in flashback sequences; he is credited as a special guest star.

 Additional guest stars in the episode include Joel Stoffer as Enoch, Thomas E. Sullivan as Nathaniel Malick, Dianne Doan as Kora, James Paxton as John Garrett, and Enver Gjokaj reprising his Agent Carter role of agent Daniel Sousa.
 All reprise their roles from earlier in the season.